reneweb/Denvar/dvar-ext-consul/README.md

-#dvar-ext-consule
+#dvar-ext-consul

-This is a consul extension for [dvar](https://github.com/reneweb/dvar/dvar).
+This is a consul extension for dvar.

 ###Install

 `npm install dvar --save`

 `npm install dvar-ext-consul --save`

 ###Usage